 self.lock.release()

-This code sets needs_raster_and_draw
+This code calls set_needs_raster_and_draw

-with changed scroll offset, and sets needs_animation_frame
+screen with a new scroll offset, and also sets

-to cause the main thread to receive the scroll offset asynchronously in
+to cause the main thread to receive

-handling depend on it.)
+click handling depend on it.

 The scroll offset also needs to change when the user switches tabs,